the-bookhouse/the-bookhouse/README.md

 ## 🖇 How to run
 To run this project locally, follow these steps:

-1. Clone this repository: git clone https://github.com/your-username/thebookhouse.git
+1. Clone this repository: git clone https://github.com/your-username/The BookHouse.git
 2. Install the dependencies: npm install
 3. Run the development server: npm start
 4. Access http://localhost:3000 in your browser to see the app running.